 Step 3: Set up resolvers

 Whenever you type in a website URL, that information goes to the resolver to search for the information on other nameservers.
-A nameserver is like the contact list on your phone where you don’t have to remember all the numbers but can search by name.
+A nameserver is like a contact list on your phone where you don’t have to remember all the numbers but can search by name.
 It is a program that keeps a list of your domain names and their IP addresses (string of numbers).

 When you search for a website, a nameserver matches the searched domain names and the IP address.
 When the IP address and files are found on the right nameserver, the information is sent back to the resolver and then goes back to your computer where the page content is loaded on your screen.